golesuman/66daysofdata/Day26/README.md

 # Transfer Learning
-On my journey of 66 days of data challenge I have implemented the CNN model to classify the marvel superheros.
+On my journey of 66 days of data challenge I have implemented the vgg16 model to classify the images.